Atonement: In religion and behavior

 Concepts of atonement also exist in other religious views.
 For example, in Native American and Mestizo cultures of the Americas, "[s]ince sin and guilt are among the principal causes of illness and maladjustment... confession, atonement, and absolution are frequent rituals used in treatment.
 In some cases, atonement is accomplished through prayer or penance; in others, it may involve cleansing the body, accomplished by brushing the body with branches of rosemary or by sprinkling it with holy water".

 Concepts of universal atonement can transcend all religions, as in unlimited atonement, the doctrine that the atonement is unlimited in extent, and universal reconciliation, the doctrine that all will eventually come to salvation.

 Twelve-step programs include an atonement or "making amends" phase (steps 8 and 9).
-Tobby Fried asserts that this associates with restoring what she calls "integrity".